Mustang Mid-Pipe, H-Pipe & X-Pipes

 LMR.com offers a wide selection of Mustang H-pipe and X-pipes.
-We also offer tons of hardware for maximizing the performance of your exhaust along with allowing for an easy installation!
-With top name brands from SVE, Borla,Roush and many more there are plenty options to customize your Mustang the way you want.
+We also offer tons of hardware for maximizing the performance of your exhaust, along with allowing for an easy installation!
+With top-name brands, there are plenty of options to customize your Mustang the way you want.
 Shop LMR.com for all your exhaust needs!

 The H-pipe will still perform very well.
-They have been around for roughly 60 years and if they did not work, nobody would use them!
+They have been around for roughly 60 years, and nobody would use them if they did not work!

 The piping of the X-pipe intersects in the shape of an “X” so that exhaust gases cross each other from each engine bank to create an increased flow that will help to evacuate the system efficiently and evenly.
-The X-pipe is going to create a more raspy tone and has a slightly higher pitch than an H-pipe with the colliding exhaust pluses.
-In most cases, you are going to see power gains in the higher RPM because of the smooth, continuous exhaust flow caused by crossing exhaust gases from the left side to the right side.
-The exhaust pulses are scavenged more efficiently producing that higher RPM power but they will have a slight loss in low-end torque.
+The X-pipe will create a more raspy tone and has a slightly higher pitch than an H-pipe with the colliding exhaust pluses.
+In most cases, you will see power gains in the higher RPM because of the smooth, continuous exhaust flow caused by crossing exhaust gases from the left to the right side.
+The exhaust pulses are scavenged more efficiently, producing that higher RPM power, but they will have a slight loss in low-end torque.

-The X-pipe, though producing a more raspy tone will have fewer decibels in comparison to the deeper exhaust note exiting the H-Pipe.
+Though producing a more raspy tone, the X-pipe will have fewer decibels compared to the deeper exhaust note exiting the H-Pipe.